ioBroker/ioBroker.mqtt/README.md

 ### **WORK IN PROGRESS**

-- (klein0r) Fixed blockly definitions
+- (@klein0r) Fixed blockly definitions
+- (@klein0r) Just handle messages as state object if properties are valid

 ### 6.0.0 (2024-07-13)